-To manage such recipes, I have developed Collective Mind as a small, modular, cross-platform and decentralized workflow automation, virtualization and reproducibility framework with a human-friendly interface to make it easier to build, run, benchmark and optimize AI, ML and other applications and systems across diverse and continuously changing models, data, software and hardware~\cite{github_cmind,pypi_cmind,cmind_install}.
-To some extent, CM extends the popular cmake build system~\cite{cmake} with reusable and technology-agnostic automation recipes and portable workflows written in plain Python or native OS scripts, accessible via a human readable interface with simple tags, and shareable in public and private Git repositories and archives in a decentralized way.
-Furthermore, in comparison with cmake, CM automation recipes can manage not only code but also models, data sets and experiments, can download or plug all missing artifacts (models, datasets and tools), preprocess them for a given platform and environment, build missing dependencies, install them, run the final code and process output on any platform in a unified and automated way.

-CM has a simple command line with a Python API to share, run and reuse automation recipes in GitHub repositories, TAR/ZIP files, containers and PYPI packages:
+To some extent, CM builds upon the concepts of the popular CMake build system~\cite{cmake}, but extends its functionality with reusable, technology-agnostic automation recipes and portable workflows.
+These workflows are written in plain Python or native OS scripts, accessible through a human-readable interface with simple tags, and shareable in both public and private Git repositories or archives in a decentralized manner.
+However, unlike CMake, CM automation recipes can manage not only code but also models, datasets, and experiments.
+They can automatically download or integrate missing artifacts (such as models, datasets, and tools), preprocess them for a specific platform and environment, resolve and build missing dependencies, install them, execute the final code, and process the output—all in a unified, automated, and platform-independent manner.
+Furthermore, CM provides a simple command-line interface with a Python API, enabling users to share, run, and reuse automation recipes stored in GitHub repositories, TAR/ZIP files, containers, and PyPI packages:

-I also added a new functionality to cache the output of CM scripts and manage them as a local file-based repository too:
+I also introduced a new functionality in CM4MLOps to cache the output of CM scripts using the CM Cache automation, enabling them to be managed as a local file-based repository.

-You can learn more about the CM command line, Python API and architecture in the CM documentation~\cite{cm_docs}.
+You can find more information about the CM command line, Python API, and architecture in the CM documentation~\cite{cm_docs}.